goshgondar2018/LFT_treatment_analysis/README.md

-# Code for "The impact of recurrent rapid test strategies on the effectiveness of at-home antiviral treatments for SARS-CoV-2" (Tigist F. Menkir and Christl A. Donnelly
+# Code for "The impact of recurrent rapid test strategies on the effectiveness of at-home antiviral treatments for SARS-CoV-2" by Tigist F. Menkir and Christl A. Donnelly

 # estimating_drug_efficacy_curves.R  #